juju/docs/src/en/charms-offline-config.md

 ## Offline configuration methods

-Any unsatisfied network criteria for your specific environment will need to be overcome by a combination of new local services and the appropriate Juju configuration changes.

 The **client** is made aware of proxy settings via the shell that it is running under (e.g. Bash).
 This is done by exporting the relevant environment
 variables: